Last of 'untouchables' nabbed

 hob-nobbing with that country's social and political elite.
 A former

-Venezuela was a guest at the wedding of one of the
+president of Venezuela was a guest at the wedding of one of the

 Cuntrera daughters.